 Proceeds from disposal or farm - out transactions of intangible exploration assets are used to reduce the carrying amount of the assets.
 When proceeds exceed the carrying amount, the difference is recognised as a gain.
-When the Company disposes of its' full interests, gains or losses are recognised in the statement of profit or loss and other comprehensive loss.
+When the Company disposes of its' full interests, gains or losses are recognised in the Statement of Profit or Loss and Other Comprehensive Income.